-Step 1: Add a mount target
+Step 1: Create a mount target

-Step 2: Create a client
+Step 2: Create a backup client for files

 - Log on to the HBR console.

-- In the left-side navigation pane, choose File..
-On the On-Premises Backup page, select
+- In the left-side navigation pane, choose .

-Parameter Description Backup Vault Config Specifies whether to create a backup vault or select an existing backup vault.
-A backup vault is a repository used by HBR to store backup data in the cloud.
-You can back up data from multiple backup clients to the same vault.
+Parameter Description Backup Vault The backup vault where you want to store the backup data.
+A backup vault is a repository that HBR uses to store backup data.
+You can use a single vault to store backup data that is received from multiple backup clients.
 Backup vaults reside in different regions.
-You can only select or create backup vaults in the current region.
+You can select or create only a backup vault in the current region.